KatoJun/react-optimize-rendering/README.md

 # Overview
-This is a repository you can learn how to optimize react rendering
+This is a repository where you can learn how to optimize react rendering

 # react-optimize-rendering
 Created with CodeSandbox